MongoEngine/mongoengine/docs/guide/gridfs.rst

 Writing
 -------

-GridFS support comes in the form of the :class:`~mongoengine.FileField` field object.
+GridFS support comes in the form of the :class:`~mongoengine.fields.FileField` field object.
 This field acts as a file-like object and provides a couple of different ways of inserting and retrieving data.
 Arbitrary metadata such as content type can also be stored alongside the files.
 In the following example,